crowdsecurity/crowdsec/docs/references/output.md

   captcha: true
   duration: 4h
 outputs:
-  - plugin: sqlite
+  - plugin: database
 ---
 profile: default_notification
 filter: "sig.Labels.remediation != 'true'"
 #remediation is empty, it means non taken
 api: false
 outputs:
-  - plugin: sqlite  # If we do not want to push, we can remove this line and the next one
+  - plugin: database  # If we do not want to push, we can remove this line and the next one
     store: false
 ```